attack68/rateslib/docs/source/z_bondctd.rst

 This page will demonstrate how one might use *rateslib* to perform some of this analysis.

 First we need to configure all of the *Instruments* and their prices.
-This is shown statically below.
+This is shown statically below (and actually there were many more bonds available in this basket, but this group proved to be the most relevant).

 .. ipython:: python